State Bar of California: Law Office Study Program

-The California State Bar Law Office Study Program allows California residents to become California attorneys without graduating from college or law school, assuming they meet basic pre-legal educational requirements. (candidates without a college degree may take and pass the College Level Examination Program (CLEP).)
+The California State Bar Law Office Study Program allows California residents to become California attorneys without graduating from college or law school, a process also known as reading law, assuming they meet basic pre-legal educational requirements.
+Candidates without a college degree may take and pass the College Level Examination Program (CLEP).
 The Bar candidate must study under a judge or lawyer for four years and must also pass the Baby Bar within three administrations after first becoming eligible to take the examination.
 They are then eligible to take the California Bar Examination.

 Out-of-state attorney examination

 Persons already licensed as attorneys in other states may take the California Bar.
 Provided they have already taken the Multistate Bar Examination (MBE), they may omit that portion of the California Bar Examination.
 The attorneys opting to omit the MBE must have four years of being in good standing in their local jurisdictions.
 Attorneys without the required years of being in good standing take the General Examination, like most other applicants.